In the face-to-face return, Bienal Internacional do Livro registers queues and crowding in SP | Sao Paulo

 The face-to-face return of the International Book Biennial, in São Paulo, this Saturday (2), was an agglomeration of visitors inside and around the event.

-At around 4 pm, a line went around the Expo Center Norte, in the North Zone of the city of São Paulo, which is hosting the Bienal.
+At around 4 pm, a line of kilometers wound around the Expo Center Norte, in the North Zone of the city of São Paulo, which is hosting the Bienal.

-Queue and crowding to enter the International Book Biennial, at Expo Center Norte, in SP — Photo: Ricardo Vital/TV Globo
+According to the organizers of the event, 600,000 tickets were expected to be sold.
+However, until now, over 1 million entries have been sold.

+An autograph session with youtuber Brancoala, who has a mostly children’s audience, ended in confusion.
+The space could not hold the crowd of fans who attended the event, there were moments of tension, and Brancoala left the place before attending to all who were waiting for him, causing dissatisfaction between parents and children.

 In a note, the organization reported that “the organization’s expectations were already high to receive a significant number of visitors at the 26th São Paulo International Book Biennial.
 Some factors contributed to the large number of people: